Alluxio/alluxio/docs/en/Command-Line-Interface.md

 {% include Command-Line-Interface/count.md %}

 ## cp
-The `cp` command copies a file or directory in the Alluxio filesystem.
+The `cp` command copies a file or directory in the Alluxio filesystem or between local filesystem and Alluxio filesystem.

+Scheme `file` indicate the local file system and scheme `alluxio` or no scheme indicate the Alluxio file system.

 If the `-R` option is used and the source designates a directory, cp copies the entire subtree at source to the destination.